6 Best Classical Guitar Plugins & Kontakt Libraries 2025

 This library runs in macOS 10.14, 10.15, 11, and 12 (64-bit only) and Windows 10 or 11 (64-bit only).
 It runs in Kontakt Player 6.1.1 and higher.
 Free Kontakt Player is not supported.

-5. OTC Evolution Modern Nylon (Kontakt Library)
+OTC Evolution Modern Nylon

 A rich and complete option designed to deliver a great nylon-stringed sound while maintaining a pop/rock characteristic to its profile.

-The crispness of a steel-string acoustic is consolidated as one of the best guitar sounds out there, but sometimes it can be too harsh.
+The crispiness of a steel-string acoustic is consolidated as one of the best guitar sounds out there, but sometimes it can be too harsh.
 A more mellowed and sweet sound can mix more fluidly between tracks and nothing like a classical guitar to bring that up.

-Evolution Modern Nylon is a sample library created to simulate as closely as possible the natural sound of a nylon guitar and every percussive sound attached to it.
 All samples were recorded at Rosewood Recording Company, one of the best recording studios in Utah, utilizing the greatest analog audio equipment to emphasize the tonal qualities of this instrument.

 Key Features:

-- Complex scripting
+• Complex scripting

 Orange Tree Samples’ team of developers focused on bringing the best dynamics and strumming patterns to this library to capture better the nuances found on acoustic guitars.
-Sustains, palm mutes, harmonics, and special effects such as body hits are all covered within this selection. - Many FXs
+Sustains, palm mutes, harmonics, and special effects such as body hits are all covered within this selection.

 Besides common effects such as reverb and delay, Evolution Modern Nylon features tons of classic effects, such as wah-wah, compressor, distortion, tremolo, chorus, equalizer, and even an amp and cab simulator.
-They were all modeled after iconic units, containing over US$ 10,000 worth of gear. - Strum engine
+They were all modeled after iconic units, containing over US$ 10,000 worth of gear.

 There’s a dedicated menu to create and modify strumming patterns very easily.
 You have the option to manually strum any chord you’d like by pressing the D1 and D#1 keys, moving up and down, respectively.
-Programming your own strumming pattern is simple and can be done right at the window menu, allowing even for a selection of articulations, the direction of strum, and which strings should be played.

 Compatibility: